 - the defendant was falsely accused by someone else

 - the defendant may have been present at the victim’s death but did not contribute to it occurring

-Therefore, the plaintiffs’ attorney’s job is to cast doubt on the defendant’s excuses and to show they are not credible or relevant.
+Therefore, the plaintiff’s attorney’s job is to cast doubt on the defendant’s excuses and to show they are not credible or relevant.

-- funeral expenses;
+- reasonable funeral expenses and burial expenses;